jerin10john/stmarysoc/README.md

 # stmarysoc
-A NextJS project for the StMarysOrthodox Church Kitchener
+A Static Website for the St Mary's Kitchener Malankara Orthodox Church